Many landlords consider their tenancy agreement to be a bit of an afterthought. An irritating necessity which the lawyers insist on.

 How will a tenancy agreement help you be compliant with your landlord responsibilities?

-However, there is more to the importance of a tenancy agreement than just stopping tenants doing things you don’t want.
+However, there is more than just stopping tenants doing things you don’t want.
 You can also put in clauses which help you comply with the law and protect you if your tenants do something which would normally make you vulnerable to prosecution.

 A prime example of this is to nail down exactly who is allowed to live in your property, to protect you under: